Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes

-Despite the quantitative shortcomings of the evolution equation \eqref{eq:eq_evolution_weakly_nonlinear}, it still provides (i) a connection to previous studies of nonlinear dynamics and pattern formation, and (ii) a qualitative understanding of front propagation.
-Importantly, as the evolution equation \eqref{eq:eq_evolution_weakly_nonlinear} gives rise to pulled fronts and agrees with nonlinear simulations when $\Gamma\rightarrow\Gammac^+$, we expect the front velocity of an initially static tube to scale as $\SLf \sim (\Gamma - \Gammac)^{1/2}$ near the instability threshold \eqref{eq:eq_front_relations}$_1$.
-Such a prediction could elucidate the previously unexplained, experimentally measured front velocities near $\Gammac$ \cite[Fig.\ 11]{bar-ziv-bpj-1998}.
-That is, while the front speed is linear with the tension over most of the unstable range, it deviates from linearity and follows $\sim (\Gamma - \Gammac)^{1/2}$ near the instability threshold (see SM \cite[Sec.\ III.5]{supplemental}).
+Despite the quantitative shortcomings of the evolution equation, it still provides a connection to previous studies of nonlinear dynamics and pattern formation, and a qualitative understanding of front propagation.
+Importantly, as the evolution equation \eqref{eq:eq_evolution_weakly_nonlinear} gives rise to pulled fronts and agrees with nonlinear simulations when $\Gamma\rightarrow\Gammac^+$, we expect the front velocity of an initially static tube to scale as $\SLf=\SLac \sim (\Gamma - \Gammac)^{1/2}$ near the instability threshold.
+Though bulk dissipation is also important as $\Gamma \rightarrow \Gammac^+$ \cite[Sec.\ VI.1]{supplemental}, our predicted power law scaling close to the instability threshold captures experimentally measured front velocities---a behavior that was previously unexplained (see Ref.\ \cite[Fig.\ 11]{bar-ziv-bpj-1998} and the SM \cite[Fig.\ 17]{supplemental}).